Business Credit Card vs. Personal Credit Card: 5 Key Differences

 Earning rewards

-Both business and personal credit cards could have the option to earn reward points on qualifying purchases, but they may be tailored to different spending priorities.
+Both business and personal credit cards may offer reward points on qualifying purchases, but those rewards could be tailored to different spending priorities.

 Tools and features

-Choosing between a business and personal credit card
+Choosing between a business and a personal credit card

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.